tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Electronic invoicing
 --------------------

-The invoicing process in Odoo is based on `Annex 20
+The invoicing process in CoquiAPPs is based on `Annex 20
 <http://omawww.sat.gob.mx/tramitesyservicios/Paginas/anexo_20_version3-3.htm>`_ version 3.3 of
 electronic invoicing of the SAT.

-To start invoicing from Odoo, an invoice must be created using the standard invoicing flow, that is, either from a sales order or from the invoice menu in the Accounting application.
+To start invoicing from CoquiAPPs, an invoice must be created using the standard invoicing flow, that is, either from a sales order or from the invoice menu in the Accounting application.

 The invoice will be stamped after clicking on *Validate*, before that the status is still in draft